KartikKannapur/kartikkannapur.github.io/learn.md

 - [The Deep Learning Textbook](http://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio and Aaron Courville ::: Chapter 6 - 6.2 - Gradient Based Learning - Page - 191 of 802

 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) By Michael Nielsen
-    + [ ] Chapter 1: Using neural nets to recognize handwritten digits - The architecture of neural networks
+    + [ ] Chapter 1: Using neural nets to recognize handwritten digits - Learning with gradient descent
     + [ ]

+- How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 1 - Software/Hardware requirements >> Pandas Basics Assignment
 -----

 ### To be continued ...